tegacodes/EccentricInterfaces/student-work.md

 ![Buzzed Off](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/buzzedoff/b2.jpg)
 ![Buzzed Off](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/buzzedoff/b3.jpg)

+**Description:**
-This study explores nature’s invisible relationship between the honeybee and its’ pollinators.
-Creating awareness by personifying the honeybee and humanizing our relationship to the honeybee though the food industry and the image fetishes surrounding modern food culture.
-The project realizes human oppression in relationship to the natural ecosystem as "adjunct" by usage of future artefacts and hyperbolic imagery.
+This study explores our intimate relationship between the honeybee and other pollinators.
+It is a series of works that create awareness by personifying the honeybee and humanizing our relationship to it primarily though the food industry and modern food culture.
+The project realizes human entanglement in relationship to the natural ecosystems through the creation of future artefacts and hyperbolic imagery.

 The project makes aware the necessity of the honeybee and suggests the need for a more biodiverse landscape, the antithesis of the mowed lawn, sculpted garden, and industrial agriculture systems that infiltrates modern society.
-The artists question the audience to consider what a more biodiverse ecosystem looks like from the perspective of the honeybee.
+The audience is invited to consider what a more biodiverse ecosystem looks like from the perspective of the honeybee.

 Contact info: Mindy.c.lee@gmail.com, Harper.e.hunt@gmail.com, info.ianrobinson@gmail.com
 Tools: P5, Chrome Developer, Illustrator, InDesign, Photoshop